cyberbotics/webots/docs/guide/installation-procedure.md

 brew cask install webots
 ```

-### macOS Security
+### Working Around macOS Gatekeeper

-During the first Webots launch, macOS may complain about opening Webots because it is from an unidentified developer (see [this figure](#unidentified-developer-dialog)).
+If Webots was downloaded from a web browser (e.g., not from a Terminal with `curl` or `wget`) macOS Gatekeeper may refuse to run Webots because it is from an unidentified developer (see [this figure](#unidentified-developer-dialog)).
+You will need administrator privileges to be able to install Webots.

 %figure "Unidentified developer dialog"